arcaulfield/Chemical_Structure_Reconstruction/README.md

 We first attempted data reduction via Principal Component Analysis (PCA) in order to identify the non-core Mordred descriptors that could explain the most variation in our data (i.e. the descriptors that best differentiate the molecules from each other).
 We did not find any descriptors that significantly affected our principal components.

-We then used a multiple linear regression model.
-Our model trains using all of the other Mordred descriptors in order to predict the value of these core structural desciptors.
-The model is versatile and is able to integrate core structural descriptors as predictors should the user choose to do so.
+We then used a multiple output linear regression model.
+Our model trains using all of the non-core Mordred descriptors in order to predict the value of these core structural desciptors.
+The model is versatile and is able to integrate other core structural descriptors as predictors should the user choose to do so.

 ## The Steps